-- 1/2 cup light olive oil
+- 1/2 cup of light olive oil

-- 1/2 cup sugar
+- 1/2 cup of sugar

-- 2 teaspoons vanilla extract
+- 2 teaspoons of vanilla extract

 - 3 large eggs

-- 2 tablespoons milk or almond milk
+- 2 tablespoons of milk or almond milk

-- 1 3/4 cups all purpose flour
+- 1 3/4 cups of all-purpose flour

-- 2 teaspoons baking powder
+- 2 teaspoons of baking powder

-- 1/2 teaspoon kosher salt
+- 1/2 teaspoon of kosher salt

 - 2 apples, peeled, cored, and cut into thin slices

-- 1 teaspoon cinnamon
+- 1 teaspoon of cinnamon

 - Preheat the oven 325 degrees.
-Line the base of a 9-inch springform pan with parchment paper and grease and sides with oil.
+Line the base of a 9-inch springform pan with parchment paper and grease and sides with the oil.

-- Stir in the milk (on low).
-Whisk together the flour, baking powder, and salt and add to the wet ingredients.
+- Stir in the milk on low.
+Whisk together the flour, baking powder and salt and add to the wet ingredients.